ClootBooters24/ThirdGenerationConstructionLLC/README.md

 │   ├── index.html        # Main page of the website
 │   ├── gallery.html      # Gallery page showcasing construction projects
 │   ├── contact.html      # Contact page with a form for inquiries
+│   ├── 404.html          #
 │   ├── css
 │   │   └── styles.css    # Styles for the website
-│   └── js
+│   ├── js
-│       └── scripts.js    # JavaScript for interactivity
+│   │    └── scripts.js   # JavaScript for interactivity
-├── assets
+│   └──assets
-│   ├── images            # Directory for images used in the website │   └── fonts             # Directory for custom fonts
+│        └── images       # Directory for images used in the website │        └── fonts        # Directory for custom fonts
 └── README.md             # Documentation for the project
 ```